I’m a photographer, producer, writer and researcher based in Manchester.

 I am interested in socio-political issues such as migration, housing, representation and belonging.
+I love learning about people and finding collaborative and engaging ways to tell their stories.

 In 2024-25, I spent 15 months working with women from SWAP, an asylum seeker support group in Wigan, on a project commissioned by Open Eye Hub.
 During this time we produced a huge collaborative banner together.

 I have an MA in photojournalism and documentary photography from London College of Communication, plus qualifications in journalism and teaching.
 I am part of Post Photo Collective.
+I used to be a print journalist.

 I am a part-time PhD researcher at Birmingham City University, in partnership with Open Eye Gallery and funded by Midlands 4 Cities.
 My areas of interest include socially engaged approaches and archives/collections.